 But HEIs that seek to learn from or engage with their Chinese counterparts should keep in mind two important considerations:

 First, it is essential to adopt a truly cross-cultural mindset.
 Not only that, this mindset should be adopted in the broadest sense of the phrase, and it should be applied from inspiration to execution.
 Cross-cultural partners should not just be aware of, but also in alignment with, the organizational, regulatory, and market factors that drive success in the target market.
 Research literature is filled with examples of enterprises that failed because they did not adapt their thinking and practices to local environments—or succeeded because they did.

 Second, partners must understand each other's goals.
 One famous Chinese saying is “same bed, different dreams.”
 This is often applied to joint ventures in which the partners enter into collaborations—both on the ground and on paper—but don’t share the same vision of success.
 Foreign HEIs that not only understand, but eagerly foster the strategic goals of the Chinese partner will see their joint initiatives flourish.

 As Chinese schools achieve more global stature, they will continue to lead change across the campuses of their own universities.
 And they soon might be positioned to lead change across the entire field of management education.

-Haihui (Phil) Wang is director of the international office at Shanghai Jiao Tong University’s Antai College of Economics and Management and a doctoral candidate at the University of Bath in the U.K. This article is based on his doctoral research titled “Cross-Cultural Perspectives on Sino-U.K. Higher Education Collaborations in China.”
+Wang is a doctoral candidate at the University of Bath in the U.K. This article is based on his doctoral research titled “Cross-Cultural Perspectives on Sino-U.K. Higher Education Collaborations in China.”